Nottingham triple killer care report a ‘horror show’, victim’s mother says

 The review said other patients cared for by Nottinghamshire Healthcare NHS Foundation Trust also committed “extremely serious” acts of violence – including stabbings – between 2019 and 2023.

-Mrs Webber told PA that since Sir Keir Starmer promised a statutory public inquiry if Labour took office last year, the families “keep getting pushbacks”.
+Ms Webber said that since Sir Keir Starmer promised a statutory public inquiry if Labour took office last year, the families “keep getting pushbacks”.

 She said: “Since then, we have repeatedly and continuously given evidence of these ongoing failures and reports that we are being tortured with – and the detail of which is eye-watering to an objective person and heart-wrenching to us as parents who have had their son murdered.